 - mission…Living a life that reflects our relationship with God in what we say and do.

 These core values represent Chi Alpha Campus Ministries’ most deeply held beliefs.
-They serve to guide our decisions, our leadership practices, and our community life.
+They serve to guide our decisions, leadership practices, and community life.
 All our organizational actions will reflect these core values.